 Their formal retreat from executive power did not erase that legacy.
 Britannica notes that Page left the Alphabet chief executive role in 2019 while staying on the board.
 Brin's Stanford and Maryland profiles capture the earlier technical partnership that made such later scale possible.

-Their real achievement was making themselves disappear inside the tool
+Their central achievement was making themselves disappear inside the tool

 This is where the archived post was too small.
 Calling Page and Brin "brainiacs" is not wrong.
 It is just thin.
 Their lasting significance lies in the banal feeling of typing a question into a blank box and expecting the world to answer in ranked order.